For an island its size, Green Turtle Cay offers a relatively wide range of dining options. They include:

 The Green Turtle Club offers a large, screened dining porch plus a slightly more formal indoor dining room.
 I’m especially partial to their tuna sashimi appetizer and their black and white tuna entrée.
 Breakfast, lunch and dinner are served seven days a week.

-Also serving three meals daily is Bluff House’s nautical-themed Jolly Roger Restaurant, located on the White Sound side of the property.
-Over the hill, on the shore of the Sea of Abaco, is the relatively new Tranquil Turtle Beach Bar.
+Also serving three meals daily is Bluff House’s Ballyhoo Bar & Grill, located on the White Sound side of the property.
+Over the hill, on the shore of the Sea of Abaco, is the Tranquil Turtle Beach Bar.

 A few notes about dining in Green Turtle Cay:

 - Some restaurants automatically add a 15% gratuity, others don’t.
-We’ve found that even within the same restaurant, some servers add the tip while others don’t, so best to make a habit of checking the bill.
-There is no tax on restaurant meals in the Bahamas, so if you see an amount indicated as “tax”, it’s almost certainly a gratuity.
+Even within the same restaurant, some servers add the tip while others don’t, so best to make a habit of checking the bill.

 - The dress code for most places on the cay is fairly casual, though the Green Turtle Club tends to be slightly more formal.
 At a minimum, most require shoes and some sort of cover up.